Uruguayan cuisine: Sauces

 The most notable sauces in Uruguayan cuisine are chimichurri, salsa criolla and salsa Caruso.

 Picantina

 Picantina is a spicy sauce commonly added to frankfurters (panchos), hungaras, choripanes and hamburgers.
 It is common to find in fast food dispensers in the street and is locally called 'carritos'.
 It resembles hot mustard or mayonnaise.

 Mojo

 Sharing the same name as the Spanish mojo, it is a simple sauce made with garlic, oil, parsley, oregano, paprika, water and salt, and is added to asado during the cooking process and optionally on the dish.
 Mojo differs from chimichurri in that it has water besides vinegar and less paprika.

 Chimichurri

 Chimichurri is between a vinaigrette and a pesto variant, made with parsley, chopped garlic, oregano, red pepper flakes, paprika, oil, vinegar, and salt.
 Along with salsa criolla it is preferred for asado.

 Salsa criolla

-Made with finely chopped tomatoes and onions, oil and salt, salsa criolla is used for garment of asado, choripan and sometimes panchos.
+Made with finely chopped tomatoes and onions, oil and salt, salsa criolla is used for garment of asado, choripán and sometimes panchos.